jtelszasz/blog_project/_posts/2014-03-15-BGE-Smart-Meters.md

 All in all, this is a good thing.
 Concerns about radio frequency exposure are rather <a href="http://www.epri.com/abstracts/Pages/ProductAbstract.aspx?ProductId=000000000001021829">unfounded</a> especially when we all carry cell phones in our pockets.
 If you are someone who has concerns about data privacy, nothing I have to say on the topic will likely alleviate your fears (particularly in light of the fact that I'm posting my energy usage data on a blog).
 In a later post, I'll show you more about my data (in the hopes that you show me yours).

+UPDATE (05-08-2014): I should mention that the data services and analytics that BGE displays are all powered by <a href='http://www.opower.com/'>OPower</a>, one of the leading smart meter analytics companies out there.